 For example, you might tell your young child, "Grandma's very sick.
 She's trying to get better and her doctors have been helping her, but it looks like she is probably going to die."

-Once a child has been told this news, expect him or her to have questions -- but not necessarily right away.
+Once a child has been told this news, expect them to have questions -- but not necessarily right away.
 Sometimes, a child may say nothing and turn right back to playing, only to ask about Grandma dying while driving home from school the next day or the next week.
 Here are some tips to help you with these conversations:

 - Let children know it's OK to ask questions whenever they have them.
 You might say, "You're probably going to wonder about what's happening to Grandma, and it's OK to keep asking me when you have questions."

-- If your child says that she feels sad or scared, let her know that it's OK.
+- If your child says that they feel sad or scared, let them know that it's OK.
 Tell children that you have feelings like that too.
 If they catch you crying, there's nothing wrong with telling them that you're feeling sad or scared.

-- Let the child's primary caregivers at school, day care, or church know what he or she is going through, and make sure children know who they can talk to at school.
+- Let the child's primary caregivers at school, day care, or church know what they are going through, and make sure children know who they can talk to at school.